tobiasroessler/lilota/README.md

 In this example we use a url to a **postgres** database. **lilota** uses **SQLAlchemy** and therefore all databases that are supported by SQLAlchemy can be used here.

-> **Note:** SQLite works well in many scenarios, but for a multiprocessing application like lilota, it has fundamental limitations and is often not a good fit.

 ### Register a background task